You love your electric toothbrush – but how do you handle all those cords when you’re on the go?

 - The pressure sensor stops the pulsation movement if you brush too hard and the in handle timer helps you brush for a dentist recommended 2 minutes

-- 1 Mode, Daily Clean, rotates to break up and sweep away plaque
+- 3 modes (Daily Clean, Whiten, and Sensitive) to break up and sweep away plaque

 PROS: Most users are very happy with the Oral-B Black Pro and feel that their teeth are getting a good solid cleaning.
 Folks also appreciate the built-in timer.